 Write image to a new SD card

-You can now write the created image to a (different) SD card with the Raspberry Pi Imager
+You can now use the created image with the Raspberry Pi Imager write to a (different) SD card

-As soon as this is completed, you will see the message shown.
+As soon as this is completed, the message shown will be displayed.

-You can now insert the described SD card into a Raspberry PI.
-It should then boot without any problems.
+You can now insert the SD card described into a Raspberry PI.
+This should then boot without any problems.

 More articles on the topic

-In the following category you will find further links on the subject of Rasperry PI.
+In the following category you will find more links about Rasperry PI.

 Have fun with the project